Reach out to The Jewish Theological Seminary's admissions department to confirm any application fees and information.

 Does The Jewish Theological Seminary accept Advanced Placement (AP) or International Baccalaureate (IB) credits?

-✅ The Jewish Theological Seminary accepts International Baccalaureate credits (IB) credits and Advanced Placement (AP) credits.
+✅ The Jewish Theological Seminary accepts International Baccalaureate credits (IB) credits.

 Do I have to submit test scores to The Jewish Theological Seminary?